TwitterFacebookpinterest

 Propulsion system

 The integrated propulsion system, ODU, for the core module of the Mir space station and the future service module of the International Space Station consisted of two orbit-correction engines, KD, designated S5.79 with a thrust of 300 kilograms each and 32 small thrusters, DMT, designated 11D428A-10 and developed at NIIMash with a thrust of 12.5 kilograms each and designed to control course, yaw and bank movements of the module.
-All these engines would be fed from a four tanks with two tanks for oxidizer and two for fuel.
+All these engines would be fed from four tanks with two tanks for oxidizer and two for fuel.
 Nitrogen gas was used for the pressurization of the tanks.

-On November 19, 1985, NIIKhimmash test center started firing and corrosion tests of the 7P17KS EU500 test article of the propulsion system for the core module at 4A bench of IS-104 test facility.
+On Nov.
+19, 1985, NIIKhimmash test center started firing and corrosion tests of the 7P17KS EU500 test article of the propulsion system for the core module at 4A bench of IS-104 test facility.

 Page author: Anatoly Zak